TobikoData/sqlmesh/docs/examples/tcloud_getting_started.md

 # Tobiko Cloud: Getting Started

-Tobiko Cloud is a data platform that extends SQLMesh to make it easy to manage data at scale.
+Tobiko Cloud is a data platform that extends SQLMesh to make it easy to manage data at scale without the waste.
 We're here to make it easy to get started and feel confident that everything is working as expected.
 After you've completed the steps below, you'll have achieved the following:

 - Login to Tobiko Cloud via the browser
 - Connect Tobiko Cloud to your local machine via the CLI